-Additionally, and as a new feature with respect to 2021, we included the development conversation in the One2One, focusing it not only on the values and objectives achieved the previous year but also the future and growth expectations.
-To that end we designed the Conscious Me model so that employees could reflect prior to the meeting and gave them specific questions on their short and medium-term career aspirations, topics of interest, geographic availability, and other relevant aspects to consider when it comes to thinking about development opportunities inside Fluidra.
+One2One, focusing it not only on the values and objectives achieved the previous year but also the future and growth expectations.
+To that end we designed the Conscious Me model so that aspirations, topics of interest, geographic availability, and other relevant aspects to consider when it comes to thinking about development opportunities inside Fluidra.